Josen Shakuhachi

 In our time

 Thanks to manga, anime, and video games, we’re seeing an increase in the exposure for shakuhachi around the world.
 For example, in 2020 the American developed game Ghost of Tsushima became the first to feature the shakuhachi musical instrument as an actionable accessory, as well as having shakuhachi music in the soundtrack.
-Thus, Ghost of Tsushima introduced the shakuhachi instrument to thousands of people around the world.
+Thus, Ghost of Tsushima introduced the shakuhachi instrument to thousands of people the globe over.

 Shakuhachi featured in Ghost of Tsushima, a 2020 action-adventure game by Sucker Punch Productions, published by Sony Interactive Entertainment